MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/using-qos-beacons-to-measure-player-latency-to-azure.md

 ## Using the quality-of-service C++ SDK

-PlayFab provides **Windows C++** sub-routines demonstrating this QoS flow in the [C++ quickstart for Windows](../../../sdks/xplatcpp/quickstart-windows.md).
+PlayFab provides **C++** sub-routines demonstrating this QoS flow in the [PlayFab Cross-Platform C++ SDK](https://github.com/PlayFab/XPlatCppSdk).
 You can build the **SDK** and use it as a helper library in your PC games, or use the code as an example for other platforms.

-These are the two QoS APIs available in the [PlayFab XplatCppSdk](https://github.com/PlayFab/XPlatCppSdk), as noted below.
+These are the two QoS APIs available in the [PlayFab Cross-Platform C++ SDK](https://github.com/PlayFab/XPlatCppSdk), as noted below.

 ```cpp
   // Runs a QoS operation asynchronously.
 The operation pings a set of datacenters and returns a result with average response times.